 The speed of the 3G network quickly became insufficient as technology and smartphones evolved.
 The next generation came around 2010 in two categories 4G and 4G LTE (referred to as just LTE).
 This generation drastically improved data transfer speeds.
 4G combability was about improved speeds as the solution to slow data problems.
 4G LTE had even faster upload speeds and was developed based on IP standards.
 With speeds faster than 3G, 4G bandwidth is 200 mbps, which translates to the download time for a full-length movie is about 10 minutes.

-The end of 2018 brings the newest network generation.
-Reports state that the 5G network will provide the fastest speed, decrease transfer rates, increase bandwidth and provide more opportunities for connectivity and reliability.
+First announced at the end of 2018, 5G towers are now being built, bringing the newest network generation to the masses.
+Reports state that the 5G network provides the fastest speed, decreased transfer rates, increased bandwidth and provides more opportunities for connectivity and reliability.
 Latency times could be as little as 1 millisecond or less.
 That is significantly lower than the 120 milliseconds on the 3G network.
-It’s anticipated that download speeds of around 1 Gbps will become standard.
+Anticipated download speeds of around 1 Gbps will become standard.
 Or in simpler words, downloads and data transfer will seem instantaneous.
 The download time for a high-definition full-length movie will be seconds.
 The introduction of 5G is timely with the IoT becoming more popular, allowing for a smarter, more connected, holistic world.

 3G End of Life with Introduction of 5G

 The implementation of a new generation does not mean that previous generations automatically go end of life.
 For example, after the release of 4G, 3G became an option for non-data related activity, like voice calls.
-However, almost 20 years after the release, Verizon in preparation for 5G, has announced the end of life for 3G at the end of 2018.
-This means that 3G configured devices will no longer be able to connect to a network.
+However, almost 20 years after the release, Verizon in preparation for 5G, announced and implemented the end of life for 3G at the end of 2018.
+Meaning 3G configured devices are no longer able to connect to a network.

 What 3G End of Life Means for You